A guide to the Annual General Meeting

 How can I stand for election to the Bond board?

 There are up to 12 members of the board of Bond, and there are regular annual vacancies as terms of office come to an end.
 Anyone from a full member organisation (but not associate members) can stand for election to the Bond board.
-You don’t have to be the chief executive of your organisation, but you will need lots of energy, as well as substantial leadership and strategic experience.

 How does the board choose co-optees?

 The board can nominate up to four co-optees to sit on the board, and up to three of these can come from outside the membership.
 Co-optees are there to provide specific and particular skills and perspectives which can add value to strategic delivery and the successful governance of the organisation.